 The book we are currently reading in Spanish, I only have enough books for my largest class.
 The procedure is at the start of class the first student takes the top book from the stack of books and passes it on.
-At the end of class, the books are passed back around my semi circle in my deskless classroom in order.
+At the end of class, the books are passed back around my semi-circle in my deskless classroom in order.
 They stay on the front table in my room.
 We do all reading in class and I rarely assign homework with the novels.
 If a student needs to, they can check a book out for the night.

 These novel slide shows really help my planning and organization from year to year, as well as from class to class.
 As a department of one, I teach all levels, so having everything for one class ready to go, helps me easily transition from one prep to another.
-When posted during class, they also help to guide personalized questions while reading, and remind me to pause and discuss as we go.
+When posted during class, they also help to guide personalized questions while reading and remind me to pause and discuss as we go.

 Some teachers spread out a book over a quarter reading one day per week, but I have not found this successful in my classes.
-To keep students interested we usually spend two (50 minute) classes on the first couple of chapters, and then about one day on each of the rest.
+To keep students interested we usually spend two (50 minutes) classes on the first couple of chapters, and then about one day on each of the rest.
 This means depending on other factors and book length, the actual reading of the novel in class takes about three weeks.

 Step 6b- Mix up Up!

 While teaching the most important thing I have found is to make sure to mix up how each day is structured.
-Check out the posts Mix it Up!
+Check out the posts no prep post-reading ideas, Mix it Up!
 Reading TPRS novels as a class or Spice up your novel for ideas.
 We typically read the whole book in class, but change how we read it each day and even each class.
 I always read the first chapter to the class to try and really hook them in.
 After that, I like to give options, and even if most want to read alone, I give the chance of reading with the teacher.
-Giving options on any given day such as read alone, with a partner or with the teacher is a great way to differentiate and try to reach every kid.
+Giving options on any given day such as read alone, with a partner, or with the teacher is a great way to differentiate and try to reach every kid.

-While reading, I project comprehension, discussion or personalized questions and then stop to talk about them as we go.
+While reading, I project comprehension, discussion, or personalized questions and then stop to talk about them as we go.
 If students read on their own we will gather back to discuss as a class.
 If needed we will do extension or complementary cultural activities from the teacher’s guide to expand on the chapter.
 It is all about checking for comprehension often and knowing when students are ready to move on.
 There is no need to beat a dead horse.
 So, if students are over a book, you can speed through, even letting students finish on their own.
 I want to make sure to keep student’s passion for Spanish alive in a positive way.